sderosiaux/guidelines-to-create-a-strong-website/README.md

   - Talk to a UI and UX designer
   - Avoid to use custom scrollbars plugins.
 People tends to not like them.
 There are often used to cancel the style of the ugly scrollbars in Windows unfortunately.
   - Fix the size of elements in the page (images, videos..) to avoid shifting layouts
+  - Ensure the color contrast you are using is fine: http://leaverou.github.io/contrast-ratio/

 ## Care about legacy ?